 The Trustees may consider helping persons or organisations based in the Parish that meet the above criteria.
 For persons, help may include; special payments to relieve sudden distress, sickness or infirmity; help with travelling expenses for persons needing hospital attention or needing to visit relative in hospital or similar.

-The process for applying for funding
+The process for applying for funding (person or organisation)

 CLICK BELOW TO PRINT OFF AN APPLICATION FORM